Citation, DOI, disclosures and article data

 Although they are usually easily diagnosed and are typically indolent with a low rate of recurrence following surgery, there are 15 subtypes with variable imaging features and, in some instances, more aggressive biological behavior and higher grade.

 Typical meningiomas appear as dural-based masses isointense to grey matter on both T1 and T2 weighted imaging enhancing vividly on both MRI and CT.
-Some of the variants as mentioned earlier can, however, vary dramatically in their imaging appearance.
+Some of the subtypes can vary dramatically in their imaging appearance.

-This article is a general discussion of meningioma focusing on typical primary intradural meningiomas and the imaging findings of intracranial disease.
-For spinal and primary extradural tumors refer to spinal meningioma and primary extradural meningioma articles respectively.
-Many of the histological variants are also discussed separately.
+This article is a general discussion of meningioma focussing on typical primary intradural meningiomas and the imaging findings of intracranial disease.

 Meningiomas are more common in women, with a ratio of 2:1 intracranially and 4:1 in the spine.
 Atypical and malignant meningiomas are slightly more common in males.
 They are uncommon in patients before the age of 40 and should raise suspicion of neurofibromatosis type 2 when found in young patients.

 Many small meningiomas are found incidentally and are entirely asymptomatic.
 Often they cause concern as they are mistakenly deemed to be the cause of vague symptoms, most frequently headaches.
 Larger tumors or those with adjacent edema or abutting particularly sensitive structures can present with a variety of symptoms.
 Most common presentations include 8: